UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 UNICORE/X configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-UNICORE/X configuration is described fully in the relevant UNICORE/X manual.
+UNICORE/X configuration is described fully in the relevant :ref:`UNICORE/X manual
-Here we just give the most important steps to get the TSI up and running.
+<unicorex-manual>`.
+Here we just give the most important steps to get the TSI up
+and running.

 The relevant UNICORE/X config file is usually called ``xnjs.properties``.